This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #HigherEdWorks #CollectiveBias

 Higher Ed Works is a great resource that educates people on why state funding for these universities and community colleges is so important.

 I’m sure you have been hearing on the news about the rise of college tuition and the growth of student debt.
 Yes, that’s all true, but higher education is still worth it.
-You should read this article about student debt.
-Having student debt is ok, but continued state funding is what will help keep it low and manageable.

 Everyone that wants to attend college should be able to attend.
 Tuition rates shouldn’t hold anyone back.